praveer09/praveer09.github.io/_posts/2017-11-03-using-java-8-function-interface-for-extension.md

 `Function` interface, introduced in Java 8, without breaking existing code.
 I will show, through practical examples, the usages of the `apply`, `compose` and `andThen` methods from the `Function` interface.

-Let's consider an use case to solve and we will see how the `Function` interface can help us in solving the use case with very minimal changes to existing code.
+Let's consider a use case to solve and we will see how the `Function` interface can help us to implement it with minimal changes to existing code.

 # Use case
 Suppose I have an existing interface `SomeInterface` which takes an input `SomeInput` and returns an output